scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 Possible solutions:

-* With IPv6 underlay, this problem disappears. // TODO Clarify why it disappears?
-Is the idea that we can remove NATs if everyone would use IPv6?
+* With IPv6 as an intra-domain protocol, this problem disappears.

 * Introduce a mechanism so that the SCION border router can report the NATed address to an endpoint (similar to a STUN server).

-# Dataplane stability
+# Data Plane Stability

-## Link load balancing
+## Link Load Balancing

 Links may get overloaded because the SCION distributed path selection process fails to distribute load properly over different links, resulting in uneven utilization.